hedronvision/bazel-compile-commands-extractor/README.md

 #### There are two common paths:

-##### 1. Have a relatively simple codebase, where every target builds without needing any additional configuration?
+##### 1. Have a relatively simple codebase, where every target builds without needing any additional configuration or flags?

 In that case, just `bazel run @hedron_compile_commands//:refresh_all`

+Note that you have to `bazel run` this tool, not just `bazel build` it.

 ##### 2. Often, though, you'll want to specify the output targets you care about.
 This avoids issues where some targets can't be built on their own; they need configuration on the command line or by a parent rule.
 An example of the latter is an android_library, which probably cannot be built independently of the android_binary that configures it.